American Nutrition Association

 The American Nutrition Association (ANA) is a 501(c)(3) charitable non-profit organization established to encourage the scientific investigation of nutrition and metabolism.
-The ANA publishes the Journal of the American Nutrition Association and hosts scientific conferences in the US and in Europe.
+The ANA publishes the Journal of the American Nutrition Association and hosts scientific conferences in the U.S. and in Europe.
+It is headquartered in Hinsdale, Illinois.

 Previously known as the American College of Nutrition, in 2019 together with the Board for Certification of Nutrition Specialists, the Center for Nutrition Advocacy, and the American Nutrition Association Foundation, affiliated together as the American Nutrition Association.
 The four organizations remain legally independent entities but share a single website together.

 History

 The American College of Nutrition was founded in 1959 with the stated purpose of enhancing nutrition and metabolism knowledge among physicians and professionals from all disciplines with a common interest in nutrition, and to promote the application of such knowledge to the maintenance of health and treatment of disease.

 Merge proposal

 In October 2010, the American College of Nutrition and American Society for Nutrition proposed to merge.